Country 5: French Polynesia | This post is part of my 30×30 series (read more here!).

 There’s no better way to experience the real Tahiti than through music.
 Music is a huge part of Tahitian culture, and nothing bridges a language gap faster than a voice raised in song.
 If you can sing, sing out!
 Whether you’re trying out a Tahitian banjo in the Marché, listening to a small group of musicians play at a local venue, or sitting in a crowded bar.
 It’s a fast and easy way to make some friends and join in.

 Return your leis to the sea

 If you purchase or receive a flower garland or lei, you likely can’t take it back with you on the plane.
-Traditionally, leis are thrown into the ocean, as a promise that you will one day return.
-If you don’t have time for a last run down to the beach, you can also hang the lei in a tree or leave it somewhere in nature—whether in a garden or in a park.
-Never, ever, throw the lei in the trash or garbage.
+Traditionally, you cast leis into the ocean, as a promise that you will one day return.
+If you don’t have time for a last run down to the beach, you can also hang the lei in a tree or leave it somewhere in nature.
+For example, in a garden or in a park.
+Never, ever, throw your lei in the trash or garbage.